SummaryRead the full fact sheet

 Treatment for tongue-tie

 In the past, the frenum under the tongue was routinely cut in babies or children with tongue-tie.
 Today, doctors are more inclined to wait and see what happens to the frenum with growth.

-The surgical procedure performed to cut the lingual or labial (tissue in the centre of the upper and lower lip) frenum is called frenectomy.
+The surgical procedure performed to cut the lingual or labial frenum (the tissue in the centre of the upper and lower lip) is called frenectomy.
 The technique differs according to the age of the person.

 Studies of this procedure have found few risks and problems.
 Problems are likely to be very rare, but can include bleeding, infection, ulcers, pain, and damage to the tongue and surrounding area.
 Reports suggest tongue movement is normal within three months of the procedure.

 For older children and adults, a general or local anaesthetic may be given beforehand.
 Stitches are needed when the tongue-tie has been surgically divided.
 It may take a few weeks for the mouth to heal.
 Older children and adults may need speech therapy after the surgery.